Traditional Plant-Based Cooking

 Notes

-• Nutritional info does not include the salt.
+• Nutritional info does not include optional salt.

-• Store oatcakes wrapped in parchment paper or kitchen foil in a sealed container.
-Oatcakes will stay fresh for up to 7 days possibly more.
+• Store oatcakes wrapped in baking/parchment paper or aluminum foil in a sealed container.

-• Oatcakes can be frozen by placing a piece of parchment between each oatcake and wrapping well with freezer-safe wrap.
-The parchment makes removing single oatcakes easier as it prevents them freezing as a block.
+• Oatcakes can be frozen by placing a piece of parchment between each one and wrapping them well with freezer-safe wrap.
+The parchment prevents the oatcakes from sticking together.

-• Double up the recipe for even more oatcakes.
-Perfect for batch prepping.
+• Double up the recipe for extra oatcakes, perfect for batch cooking.
+Freeze the extras.

 Nutrition